guerrap/use-fathom-client/README.md

 ### Code generation

-Once the events have been synchronized, the `prepare-fathom` script proceeds to generate three files under the default `out/fathom` directory (if a custom directory is not specified when executing the command).
+Once the events have been synchronized, the `prepare-fathom` script proceeds to generate three files under the default `out/fathom` directory (if a custom directory is not specified in the configuration file).
 These files will be located within the `src` directory:

 - `mappings.ts`: this file contains an array that includes all the registered events.
 - `types.ts`: type definitions about the registered events.